Allen13x/PatHoST/README.md

 1. **Data_prep.ipynb**: Spatial data preparation and preprocessing
 2. **Training.ipynb**: Model training for classification
 3. **Evaluation.ipynb**: Performance evaluation and results visualization

-## 🤝 Contributing

-Contributions are welcome!
-To contribute:

-1. Fork the repository
-2. Create a branch for your feature (`git checkout -b feature/new-feature`)
-3. Commit your changes (`git commit -m 'Add new feature'`)
-4. Push the branch (`git push origin feature/new-feature`)
-5. Open a Pull Request

 ## 📄 License